FabienM/fitbit-face-digitless/README.md

 As of today, the heartrates, steps and calories indicators are hard-coded in this order.

 More indicators could be supported and reordering could be permitted.

-##### More languages

-At the time being, only english, french and italian are supported.
-More languages should come.

 ## How to build